return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_connector_c.rst

      drivers, it remaps to controlling the "ACTIVE" property on the CRTC the connector is linked to.
 Drivers should never set this property directly, it is handled by the DRM core by calling the \ :c:type:`drm_connector_funcs.dpms <drm_connector_funcs>`\ callback.
-Atomic drivers should implement this hook using
-     \ :c:func:`drm_atomic_helper_connector_dpms`\ .
-This is the only property standard
-     connector property that userspace can change.
+For atomic drivers the remapping to the "ACTIVE" property is implemented in the DRM core.
+This is the only standard connector property that userspace can change.
 PATH:
      Connector path property to identify how this sink is physically connected.
 Used by DP MST.
 This should be set by calling